liatrio/devops-bootcamp/docs/README.md

         Students are to become acquainted with the Scaffold plugin and extend this plugin by writing a custom action which can be used in the custom template they wrote in the previous exercise.
 Some special instructions are provided because the only available official guides are outdated.
       estMinutes: 60
       technologies:
         - Backstage
         - GitHub
 docs/9-platform-engineering/9.1.4-plugins.md:
-  category: Backstage Plugins
+  category: Platform Engineering
   estReadingMinutes: 10
   exercises:
     - name: Explore the Plugin Directory